nikola-wd/gbs-starter/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

- - Is a lightweight starter for rapid development of static HTML / CSS / JS websites or templates to be used with backend frameworks or CMSes.
+ - Is a lightweight starter for rapid development of static HTML / CSS / JS (es6) websites or templates to be used with backend frameworks or CMSes.

 - It makes use of:
 	G - Gulp
-	B - Bootstrap
-	S - Sass
+	B - Bootstrap (Native Bootstrap without jQuery dependency) S - Sass

 - Sass(.scss) architecture is made following css naming and file organization naming conventions / methodologies such as: